dariusp0p/hotel-simulator/README.md

 # hotel-simulator
-Personal project.
+Personal Project.
 App that simulates different aspects from a hotel's lifecycle.

 What do i want to achieve with this project?